 this year and a portion of your payments could be tax-free.

 Always United E-news provides opportunities for donors who are at or near retirement and wish to continue their relationship with United Way.
 We feature estate planning information and also include news from Washington, Savvy Living tips, volunteer opportunities and other timely articles.
+Stay up to date on news impacting your retirement.
+Sign up for Always United E-news today!

 If you are interested in learning more about any of these ideas, please contact us.
 Please also let us know how we can help you during this time.